williamw04/Notebook/Untitled.md

 ## Verify and Double-Check Changes

 It is wise to verify and double-check the latest version of the files to ensure they are complete and accurate, and that they were **implemented as intended**.
-Could you review all the changes we’ve made to confirm they are fully implemented and correct?
+Could you review all the changes we've made to confirm they are fully implemented and correct?

 ### Continuous Improvement